ghigbie/Kotlin-Tea-Chooser/README.md

-# Kotlin Tea Chooser This app helps you make decisions about which type of tea to drink
+# Kotlin Tea Chooser

+This android app helps you make decisions about which type of tea to drink.